romanf-dev/mcu-keyhole/README.md

 The project consists of minimum of code, only the things really needed.
 You don't need Cube, drivers, headers, libc, IDEs, etc. Only vanilla freestanding C compiler.

-On Linux use the Makefile.
 It is expected that arm-none-eabi- toolchain is available via PATH.
-On Windows use .bat file.

 Port settings